 The Fulbright Roving Scholars Program was established in 1987, and brings highly skilled American teachers to Norway to teach and lead seminars for both students and teachers.
-Roving Scholars are expected to be broadly knowledgable in a variety of fields; their lessons focus on American history and culture, often combined with innovative and inspiring ideas on pedagogy and teaching methods.
+Roving Scholars are expected to be broadly knowledgeable in a variety of fields; their lessons focus on American history and culture, often combined with innovative and inspiring ideas on pedagogy and teaching methods.
 The Roving Scholar Program is a unique Norwegian Fulbright opportunity that does not exist in other countries.

-Applicants should have a strong interest in meeting with and teaching teenagers, and be versatile, open-minded and able to convey to young Norwegian students different aspects of American society.
+Applicants should have a strong interest in meeting with and teaching teenagers and children, and be versatile, open-minded and able to convey to young Norwegian students different aspects of American society.
 Applicants should have the ability to present and practice modern teaching methods, provide information of interest to young people about the U.S. and discuss political, historical, educational and social issues.
 For one alumna’s perspective on Roving, please see Lee Ann Potter’s article published in Social Education.